 Buying a boat secondhand can be a great way to find a quality vessel at a more affordable cost.
 But, to land a worthwhile deal, you’re going to have to give it a test run and proper inspection.
-This way, you can easily spot the following widespread boat problems and know what you’re getting into before you buy.
+This way, you can easily spot the following widespread boat problems and know how to buy a used boat.
 If you’re unsure of where your standards need to be, ask a knowledgeable friend or mechanic to come along!

-Come 15 minutes early to your test ride so you can pull the dip-stick and check the oil before the seller can try warming it up.
+Come 15 minutes early to your test ride so you can pull the dipstick and check the oil before the seller can try warming it up.
 Look to see if the oil looks milky, which means water is present, or if carbon coats the plugs.
-Listen to your engine before and during the trial run to ensure it’s running smooth.
+Listen to your engine before and during the trial run to ensure it’s running smoothly.
+Learn below the things to check when buying a used boat from the seller.

 Manually trigger the bilge pumps as well as other features supported by pumps such as washdowns or heads.
 This is because, even if you flip a switch to check a pump and it doesn’t respond, the float switch itself could otherwise be where the issue lies.